softworkz/embyuserwiki/Roku.md

 Emby for Roku is available in the [Roku App Store](https://www.roku.com/channels#!details/44191/emby).
 It is compatible with any Roku model running at least version 7.5 4099 of the Roku firmware.
+If you have an older model that is not capable of running that firmware version, our old app may still work for you.
+It can be downloaded as a [zip file from the old repository.](https://github.com/MediaBrowser/Emby.Roku)

 There is also a [beta channel](http://emby.media/community/index.php?/topic/8001-emby-for-roku-channel/) available as well as a [zip file for Now TV](http://emby.media/community/index.php?/topic/8001-emby-for-roku-channel/).